 During these trying times, we are encouraged by all the great acts of neighborliness in our community and our region.
 The City is working to gather and share positive stories of Lomita lifting up Lomita, and we are also coordinating efforts to provide care packages of paper goods and other necessary items to those in need.
 Visit our Lift Up Lomita page for details and information on how to get involved.

-THE FOLLOWING SERVICE ADJUSTMENTS HAVE BEEN EXTENDED THROUGH APRIL 19,2020 IN ACCORDANCE WITH THE ORDER OF THE LOS ANGELES COUNTY HEALTH OFFICER.
+THE FOLLOWING SERVICE ADJUSTMENTS HAVE BEEN EXTENDED IN ACCORDANCE WITH THE ORDER(S) OF THE LOS ANGELES COUNTY HEALTH OFFICER.